UOB One vs OCBC 360: Which savings account pays more interest in Singapore

 Read our detail review of the OCBC 360 account here.

-UOB One vs OCBC 360 – Which is the best savings account in Singapore?
+UOB One vs OCBC 360: Which savings account pays more interest in Singapore

 To find out whether the UOB One or OCBC 360 is the better savings account in Singapore, we compare the effective interest rate (EIR) across both accounts.